 - Light quality can be harsh at full power

 The Black Diamond Spot 400-R is a versatile, reliable headlamp ideal for most outdoor enthusiasts.
-While it’s not specialized for higher-exertion activities like mountaineering or trail running, it shines as a well-rounded, rechargeable option for night hikes, camping, and general use.
+Although it’s not specialized for higher-exertion activities like mountaineering or trail running, it shines as a well-rounded, rechargeable option for night hikes, camping, and general use.
 The Spot 400-R offers ample brightness, multiple lighting modes, and impressive battery life in a lightweight, comfortable package.

 With a maximum output of 400 lumens, the Spot 400-R provides sufficient illumination for most non-technical adventures.
 The beam is focused and powerful, though the light quality at full brightness can be harsh.
 Additionally, the headlamp offers impressive burn times, particularly on lower settings, making it dependable for longer outings.